Vibe Check: Understanding the Effects of LLM-Based Conversational Agents' Personality and Alignment on User Perceptions in Goal-Oriented Tasks: Introduction

 We implement a 3×1 between-subjects design (N=150, $n=50$ per condition) in which participants interact with a travel planning assistant configured with one of three personality profiles: all traits set to low, medium, or high expression.
 This resulted in three CAs, which we refer to as Low CA, Medium CA, and High CA, each exhibiting distinct personality expression levels.
 We focus on goal-oriented tasks because such contexts provide concrete subtasks and success criteria, allowing fair cross-condition comparisons while minimizing confounds from interface affordances \cite{atzmuller_experimental_2010, haresamudram_tasks_2025, nguyen_user_2022}.
 After the interaction, participants rated six user perception measures—Intelligence, Enjoyment, Anthropomorphism, Intention to Adopt, Trust, and Likeability—selected based on \citet{10.1145/3571884.3597139}'s framework linking user perceptions to agent relationships.
 In addition, we measured each participant’s own Big Five traits to calculate personality alignment, operationalized as the normalized Euclidean distance across all five traits between user and agent personalities.

-This study design allows us to move beyond prior binary manipulations and categorical treatments to examine personality expression and alignment in greater depth.
+This study design allows us to move beyond prior binary manipulations of personality expression and categorical treatments of personality alignment to examine both in greater depth.
 Guided by these gaps, our study examines four research questions (RQs): \textbf{RQ1:} \textit{How do different CA personality expressions affect user perceptions in goal-oriented tasks?} \textbf{RQ2:} \textit{To what extent does personality alignment between users and CAs influence user perceptions?} \textbf{RQ3:} \textit{How do specific personality trait alignments between users and CAs contribute to user perceptions?} and \textbf{RQ4:} \textit{Do users naturally form distinct groups based on their personality alignment patterns with CAs, and how do these groups differ in their perceptions?} Together, these questions enable a comprehensive investigation that progresses from general effects of personality expression, to mechanisms of compatibility, to user-level differences with design implications.